genelet/godbi/README.md

     Alias string  `json:"alias,omitempty"`  // optional alias of the table Type string   `json:"type,omitempty"`   // INNER or LEFT, how the table is joined Using string  `json:"using,omitempty"`  // optional, joining by USING table name On string 	   `json:"on,omitempty"`     // optional, joining by ON condition Sortby string `json:"sortby,omitempty"` // optional column to sort, only applied to the first table }
 ```
 The related tables should be placed into a slice with corrent orders.
-The
+The function
 ```
-func TableString(tables []*Table) string {
+func TableString(tables []*Table) string
 ```
-outputs the SQL statement.
+will output the SQL statement.
 Here is an example:
 ```
 str := `[
     {"name":"user_project", "alias":"j"},